vcwebio/conteco.controlplane.base/docs/CONTROLPLANE-API-REPO.md

 __`remove-workspace`__
 Removes the workspace branch from the repository.

+__`retag-image`__
+Retags the image associated with the repository by replacing the registry-realm prefix with the new prefix supplied.

 __`save`__
 Saves the current tagged image in cache to a tar file in the `/images` folder.